The Québec maritime Blog

 Daniel-Johnson Dam: In Côte-Nord, head north on Route 389 to visit the world’s largest multiple-arch-and-buttress dam, an impressive Hydro-Québec structure that’s 214 metres (702 feet) high.
 What’s more, all the concrete used to build the dam could make a sidewalk from the North to the South Pole!

-Limestone monoliths in the Mingan Archipelago: As you approach the end of Route 138 in Côte-Nord, you can discover the Mingan Archipelago National Park Reserve, which harbours exceptional biodiversity.
+Limestone monoliths in the Mingan Archipelago: As you near the end of Route 138 in Côte-Nord, stop to visit the Mingan Archipelago National Park Reserve, which harbours exceptional biodiversity.
 The park reserve is also home to the largest concentration of erosion monoliths in Canada!
 These limestone formations have been sculpted by the wind and water over millions of years: you can amuse yourself by trying to identify their strange shapes during a hike!

 Breathtaking wildlife experiences